1994 BDO World Darts Championship

 The 1994 Embassy World Darts Championship was held following two years of controversy within the sport of darts.
-After the 1993 Championships, several players decided it was time to part company with the British Darts Organisation and form their own organisation, known as the World Darts Council.
+After the 1993 Championships, several players decided it was time to part company with the British Darts Organisation and form their own organisation, the World Darts Council (now known as the Professional Darts Corporation (PDC)).
 By the start of this tournament, the WDC were in the closing days of their own 1994 World Championship, with Dennis Priestley going on to beat Phil Taylor in the final.

-Phil Taylor, Dennis Priestley, Rod Harrington, Alan Warriner, Peter Evison, Richie Gardner, Jocky Wilson, Eric Bristow, Keith Deller, John Lowe, Bob Anderson, Cliff Lazarenko, Kevin Spiolek, Jamie Harvey, Mike Gregory and Chris Johns were the players who formed the WDC and therefore did not participate at these 1994 Championships.
+Phil Taylor, Eric Bristow, John Lowe, Dennis Priestley, Jocky Wilson, Rod Harrington, Alan Warriner, Peter Evison, Richie Gardner, Keith Deller, Bob Anderson, Cliff Lazarenko, Kevin Spiolek, Jamie Harvey, Mike Gregory and Chris Johns were the players who formed the WDC and therefore did not participate at these 1994 Championships.
 Mike Gregory and Chris Johns eventually decided to go back to the BDO, but were unable to play in the 1994 BDO World Championship as their change of heart came too late for them to be able to qualify.

 Dan Waddell wrote that the tournament "had the feel of the 1980 Moscow Olympics after the US boycott, or Test cricket during Packer's world series; the best players and most enthralling characters in the game weren't there, so the whole event felt hollow and fraudulent."

 Of the 32 players who took part in the 1994 Embassy World Championship, 17 were world championship debutants, with many having never appeared in front of TV cameras before, including the eventual champion, John Part.
 Of the remaining 15 players in the tournament, only 8 of those had appeared in the 1993 Embassy World Championship, with the other 7 having previously appeared in the Embassy World Championship in years before 1993.

 In an astonishing first round, 7 out of the 8 seeded players were knocked out, including the new BDO World Number One, Steve Beaton who had risen to the top of the rankings as a result of the defecting players.
 Only number 3 seed Roland Scholten won his first round match, although he went out in round two.

 As a result, players previously unheard of had a chance to make a name for themselves and Canada's John Part dropped only one set en route to the Championship.
 He beat Ronnie Baxter, Paul Lim, Steve McCollum and Ronnie Sharp on the way to final.
 Part then overwhelmed Bobby George 6-0 in the final.